 Did you get that?
 It’s a fool who focuses primarily on sharing his/her own thoughts and feelings.
 The opposite is to find pleasure in understanding.
 Here’s how that translates into communication with your spouse:

-Seek to Understand before Being Understood
+Seek to Understand before Seeking to be Understood

 Steven Covey made that principle popular years ago, but it’s never been more important for solving communication problems in marriage.